 \subsection{Ablative Analyses}

 \textbf{Effect of Denoising Steps:} We investigate the effect of denoising steps under the same training (without AVAS) and evaluation settings.
 As shown in Tab.~\ref{tab:anyhead_multistep} and Fig.~\ref{fig:multistep_quality}, while one-step generation tends to produce over-smoothed, statistically averaged appearances in non-input views, multi-step denoising progressively recovers view-dependent details along a deterministic refinement trajectory, achieving the best overall quality at 5 steps.
 Further increasing the step count yields no consistent gains and may even degrade generation quality, confirming that the strong structural prior of human heads enables high-quality reconstruction with only a few steps.

 \textbf{Effect of Auxiliary View-Conditioned Appearance Supervision:} We evaluate auxiliary view-conditioned appearance supervision (AVAS) by comparing models trained with and without AVAS, using PSNR and SSIM to measure pixel-level and structural consistency of fine textures.
-Since AnyHead has wider viewpoint coverage, we conduct this study on AnyHead to better stress-test cross-view generation.
+We conduct this study on the AnyHead evaluation subset.
 As shown in Fig.~\ref{fig:vae_ablation}, adding AVAS consistently improves both metrics, indicating better texture fidelity.
 The visual examples in Fig.~\ref{fig:vae_ablation_visual} further confirm clearer texture details in novel views.

 \textbf{Comparison without FaceLift-Generated Training Data:} Part of our training data is constructed using FaceLift, which may raise concerns about the fairness of directly comparing our method with FaceLift.
 To eliminate this potential advantage, we train a separate variant after removing all FaceLift-generated samples and compare it directly with FaceLift under the same evaluation protocol.
 As shown in Tab.~\ref{w/o_facelift}, even without FaceLift-generated training data, our method consistently outperforms FaceLift across all metrics on both NeRSemble and Ava-256.
 These results show that Any3DAvatar's advantage over FaceLift does not rely on training samples generated by FaceLift.